 Take some Omega-3 supplements.
 Moisturising on the inside is just as important as moisturising on the outside.
 Krill Oil supplements are a great source of omega-3’s which moisturise skin but also help to calm inflammation.
 Astaxanthin found naturally in krill oil is a powerful antioxidant working like an added layer to shield skin from free radical damage.
 Krill Oil contains phospholipids which dissolve in both fat and water, maximising the omega-3 absorption.
 The supplement of choice is Neubria Krill Oil.

-For those allergic to shellfish, Bare Biology’s Life and Soul Omega 3 Fish Oil capsules provides the best sourced oily fish oil.
+For those looking for an alternative to shellfish, Bare Biology’s Vim & Vigour Vegan Omega 3 & Astaxanthin Capsules provide the best sourced natural algae oil.

 Boost your humidity.
 Dry winter air leads to dry skin.
 A lack of moisture in the air will not only cause dehydration within skin, it also makes us more vulnerable to airborne viruses, sinus congestion and coughs.

 Get appropriate sleep.
 Sleep deprivation is unfortunately very common these days and it is very likely associated with our lifestyle.
-Quality sleep can be highly restorative both to the mid and body.
-If you are struggling to sleep, consider taking Herbal Sleep PM which works to induce sleep without grogginess upon arising in the morning.
+Quality sleep can be highly restorative both to the mind and body.
+If you are struggling to sleep, consider taking Sleep Tight which works to induce sleep, enhance sleep duration time as well as quality of sleep without grogginess upon arising in the morning.

-Finally, let us be thankful that February is the shortest month of the year and although it is a leap year, we just have 29 days to get through before we head into March and all that it brings.
+Finally, let us be thankful that February is the shortest month of the year and we have just 28 days to get through before we head into March and all that it brings.